 If you have some brown spotting between periods around ovulation, here are a few possible reasons:

-- It’s most common among younger (just started their period), and older people (approaching menopause).
-Hormones may not be well regulated in these groups of people.
+- It’s most common among younger (just started their period), and older women (approaching menopause).
+Hormones may not be well regulated in these groups of women.